 Alkaline balance is very important for bone health.
 We evolved in an alkaline environment, and even today our body’s internal environment remains alkaline, with a pH just above 7.0.
 Our enzymatic, immunologic, and repair mechanisms all function their best in an alkaline environment.
-Despite this, our biochemical functioning, the metabolism of food, and many other fundamental life processes, all produce a great deal of acid.
+Despite this many bodily processes including, our biochemical functioning and the metabolism of food all produce a great deal of acid.

 When we exercise or move, for example, we produce lactic acid and carbon dioxide.
 Lactic acid is by its nature acidic, and the exhalation of carbon dioxide represents an excretion of acids.
 Further, our immune responses (manifested as allergies and hypersensitivity) and stress responses generate substantial amounts of acidic by-products.
 Finally, we generate acids when we eat and digest food.
 For example, sulfuric acid can be produced from the metabolism of sulfur-containing amino acids, and we consume phosphoric acid as a food additive.
 Long-chain fatty acids also produce acids when metabolized.

 pH Balance is a system of checks and balances